TEA Performance Reports

 Search for your school by clicking on the new TXSchools.gov website, which contains interactive accountability rating summaries and detailed reports for each district and campus in the state of Texas.

 TEXAS ACADEMIC PERFORMANCE REPORTS (TAPR)

 The Texas Academic Performance Reports (TAPR), formerly named Academic Excellence Indicator System Reports, pull together a wide range of information on the performance of students in each school and district in Texas every year.
 Performance is shown disaggregated by student groups, including ethnicity and low-income status.
 The reports also provide extensive information on school and district staff, programs, and student demographics.
 To access and view the Texas Academic Performance Reports, visit the Texas Education Agency site.
-This report was presented to the board on January 2021.
-Here is a copy of the presentation.
+The 2020-21 Texas Academic Performance Report (TAPR) was presented to the board on January 18, 2022.

 The School Report Cards (SRC), produced annually for each Texas public school campus, contain some information from the Texas Academic Performance Reports (TAPR), as well as some information from the Accountability Rating System for Texas Public Schools and Districts.
 These reports are designed to inform parents and guardians about both a school's characteristics and its achievements, the School Report Card combines parts of other recently released accountability reports to provide a variety of campus-level information concerning student and campus performance.
 To access and view Schoool Report Cards, visit the Texas Education Agency site.

 Schertz-Cibolo-Universal City ISD is sharing this information about the district and your child’s campus with you as part of its obligations under the federal No Child Left Behind Act of 2001 (NCLB).
 Information on these report cards includes:

 - Part I: Percent Tested and Student Achievement by Proficiency Level

 - Part II: Student Achievement and State Academic Annual Measurable Objectives (AMOs)